cjburkey01/BulletLang/README.md

 * `inject:inject` - injects the project information into the alread-compiled Java files.
 * `package` - Builds the class files and dependencies into a single executable Jar file.

+## Packaging to EXE from Source

+Packing to a `.exe` file is as easy as to a Jar file.
+You can generate a `.exe` file on any operating system supported by [Launch4j](http://launch4j.sourceforge.net/).
+The `build.exe` argument can be used to trigger the exe creation: `mvn clean compile inject:inject package -Dbuild.exe=true`

 ## Running Source Without Packaging

 ##### This is probably *not* useful for anyone!!